ahmedosm/saga-axon-server-spring-boot/README.md

 ## Tools and technolgy used

-1. mysql 2. kafka 3. mongodb 4. mongock 5. flayway 6. azure k8 cluster 7. azure pipeline
+- MongoDB
+- MySQL
+- kafka
+- mongock & flayway
+- Spring-Boot 3.1.5
+- Java 17
+- azure k8 cluster
+- azure pipeline

+To run the services it already deployed in azure cloud and you can run services loacal just chage the profile to lacal using "-Dspring.profiles.active=cloud"